 For a pulleys-only class, you can do a demonstration exactly as described near the top of this post to show the mechanics of pulleys, then demo how each system works, and what the advantages are of each system.

 We combine this topic with inclined planes, so here’s our circle time plan: We set up a ramp (inclined plane) using a long plank propped up on a step ladder.
 At the bottom of the plank, we set a basket with a stuffed elephant inside.
 We tied a rope on the basket, ran it through a pulley attached to the step ladder, and back down.
 (A fixed pulley.)
 We had the kids haul on the rope to pull the elephants up the slide.
 It was HARD work!
 They had to learn how to brace their bodies to pull hard (a good large motor skill to learn!)
 Some kids would just grab on the rope and pull by backing up further and further.
 Some understood how to pull hand over hand, so they could stand in one place and alternate hands to pull with.
 (Pulling hand over hand is also a great large motor skill to learn.)
 They were putting so much force into their pulling that an adult had to brace the ladder so it wouldn’t tip over.

 Then, while I read the day’s book (Raising a Bag of Toys: Pulley vs. Inclined Plane), we acted out the story with our slide, which illustrated the different advantages of pulleys and inclined planes to raise a toy up to the slide platform.

-Before closing circle, my co-teacher re-rigged the pulley system so it was a block and tackle attached to the basket of elephants.
-After the story, we had them all try pulling the elephants up again.
+Before closing circle, my co-teacher re-rigged the pulley system so it was a block and tackle attached to the basket / elephant.
+After the story, we had them all try pulling the elephant up again.
 It was SO MUCH EASIER for the kids to do.
 (And no need for an adult to brace the ladder.)
 This was a fabulous hands-on experience that really helped them appreciate the power of the block and tackle.